Laser-induced creation of coherent V2 centers in bulk-grown silicon carbide: Results

 We use an above-bandgap ($\SI{337}{\nano\meter}, \SI{3.68}{\electronvolt}$) pulsed ($\SI{3}{\nano\second}$) laser (similar as Day \emph{et al.}\cite{dayLaserWritingSpin2023}) focussed on the sample via a \SI{0.7}{NA} objective and investigate single-pulse defect creation in HPSI 4H-SiC with a bandgap of \SI{3.26}{\electronvolt} \cite{sonChargeStateControl2021} (\subfigref{fig:defect_creation}{a,b}).
 Given the high efficiency of electron-hole pair generation at above-bandgap excitation, the material is susceptible to irreversible damage under intense irradiation \cite{dayLaserWritingSpin2023}.
 To mitigate this, we first determine the laser-induced amorphization threshold (LIAT) \cite{woodLaserInducedDamageOptical2003a,nasiriInvestigationLaserInduced2021} for both nanopillars and bulk HPSI 4H-SiC.
 This is achieved by exposing one hundred discrete spots per pulse energy.
 After UV illumination, scanning electron microscopy (SEM) is used to quantify the number of sites exhibiting resolvable surface amorphization (see \ref{subsec:app_damage_threshold}).
 We note that our analysis is limited to SEM-detectable surface amorphization, which excludes sub-surface lattice damage.

-Despite being limited to surface-level observations, our analysis enables the identification of three distinct regimes: unresolvable, probabilistic amorphization, and deterministic amorphization, observed in both the nanopillars (\subfigref{fig:defect_creation}{c}) and bulk material (\ref{subsec:app_damage_threshold}).
+Despite being limited to surface-level observations, our analysis enables the identification of three distinct regimes: no visible amorphization, probabilistic amorphization, and deterministic amorphization, observed in both the nanopillars (\subfigref{fig:defect_creation}{c}) and bulk material (\ref{subsec:app_damage_threshold}).
 We find that the LIAT for nanopillars ($>\SI{0.28}{\micro\joule}$) is lower compared to bulk ($>\SI{0.32}{\micro\joule}$), showing that it is dependent on the nanophotonic structure (consistent with previous studies \cite{oliveiraHighaspectratioUltratallSilica2025}).